Personal finance experience

 From financial behaviors to a more supportive mobile flow

-The design process moved from user understanding into structural planning, then into wireframes and refined screens.
-Each stage focused on reducing ambiguity and making financial actions feel easier to complete on a small screen.
+The design process moved from user understanding into structural planning, feature definition, and wireframe exploration before refined screens were created.
+Each stage focused on reducing ambiguity, strengthening trust, and making financial actions feel easier to complete on a small screen.

 01